Steps to Study Abroad

 7. Explore ways to finance your program

+Enrollment in a study abroad program approved for credit by Hartwick College may be considered enrollment in Hartwick College for the purposes of applying for federal student financial aid.
 If you go on a Hartwick affiliated program, Hartwick will bill you the same tuition and fees, taking into account your need-based scholarships and financial aid, as if you were here on campus.
 You will also be billed for Hartwick room and board, if those are included in your overseas program.
 However, if your program costs more than the cost of staying here, you will have to pay the remainder.
 The College is affiliated with many programs and only a handful cost more than staying here.
 However, there will be additional costs to consider, such as airfare, additional travel, and such.
 It is a good idea to talk over your financial situation with the financial aid office.
 Be sure to research scholarships and other opportunities for assistance.
 There are competitive national scholarships that some students can win.
 Some of our affiliates also offer scholarships.
 Your family may belong to clubs and organizations in the community that can help.
-For more information about scholarships, click here.

 8. Turn in your study abroad applications